Xi Shi: Story of Xi Shi

 In the legend, after the fall of Wu, Fan Li (范蠡) retired from his ministerial post and lived with Xi Shi on a fishing boat, roaming like fairies in the misty wilderness of Taihu Lake, and no one saw them ever again.
-This is according to Yuan Kang's Yue Jueshu (越绝书).
+This is according to Yuan Kang's Yue Jueshu (越绝书), which records: "After Wu died of Xi Shi, she returned to Fan Li, and went to Lake Taihu."
 Another version, according to Mozi, is that Xi Shi later died from drowning in the river.
+No matter how she died, she has been remembered for her sacrifices and for embodying ideals of loyalty, courage and selflessness for more than two millennia.